-For further information on value-at-risk, refer to "Value-at-Risk" in "Note 45 - Financial Risk Management - Risks Detail - Market Risk" in the notes to the consolidated financial statements in the 2020 CSi Annual Report.
+- For further information on value-at-risk, refer to "Measurement of traded market-risk using Value-at-Risk" in "Note 41 - Financial Risk Management - Risks Detail - Market Risk" in the notes to the consolidated financial statements in the 2021 CSi Annual Report. - 6.2 CSi's actual results may differ from its estimates and valuations

-5.2 CSi's actual results may differ from its estimates and valuations certain assets and liabilities, establishing provisions for contingencies and losses for loans, litigation and regulatory proceedings, accounting for goodwill and intangible asset impairments, evaluating its ability to realise deferred tax assets, valuing equity-based compensation awards, modelling its risk exposure and calculating expenses and liabilities associated with its pension plans.
+CSi makes estimates and valuations that affect its reported results, including measuring the fair value of certain assets and liabilities, establishing provisions for contingencies and losses for loans, litigation and regulatory proceedings, accounting for goodwill and intangible asset impairments, evaluating its ability to realise deferred tax assets, valuing equity-based compensation awards, modelling its risk exposure and calculating expenses and liabilities associated with its pension plans.
 These estimates are based on judgement and available information, and its actual results may differ materially from these estimates.